PLorei/Personal-Site/README.md

 * If table _messages_ does not exist it will create it
 * Uses _$_POST_ variable to insert form data into DB
 * Displays error or success message
-* Added slide-in effect for the list of links
 * _Issue_ : if the textarea for field *message_text* contains an apostrophe character, the operation fails
  * I believe this is because the apostrophe closes a php string somewhere in the submit logic, breaking the php
  * The site will catch this and display a formatted error, but nothing will be saved to the DB